 This matters particularly for second-year students or recent graduates.
 Understanding Chinese makes classes flow more smoothly.

-As most natives don’t speak English outside the classroom, knowing the Chinese language can help converse with them.
+As most natives don’t speak English outside the classroom, knowing the Chinese language can help you converse with them.

 Learning the language would be good, at least at the elementary level, but not hard.